-Sometimes the way we talk to ourselves is patterned on past influences that were harsh, unkind or even abusive.
 Moving away from old labels assigned by our teachers or families can be helpful and needed as we look to grow beyond antiquated ideas that were not a true reflection of who we are (even if we worried it was true).
 Choosing emotionally unavailable partners is often connected to our past but if we are stuck in the pattern, it can be frustrating and even feel impossible to change.

-Worrying about being good enough, pleasing others and fitting in can sometimes increase our unhappiness.
+Worrying about not being good enough, pleasing others and fitting in can sometimes increase our unhappiness.
 Often we want to please others, which can feel okay in the moment, but we aren’t accessing and honoring our own wants and needs.
 Discovering what you want is a part of our work, as well as saying no when you want and setting healthy boundaries with others.

 Our work can help you to move forward in building a healthier relationship with yourself and others.
 All relationships involve stress; couples disagree and fight.
 Friends and families have falling outs.
 In learning more about yourself and what makes you tick, you will communicate more effectively with others and your partner.
-In understanding yourself and old defenses, you can learn how to fight fair and effectively.
-Looking into the past and understanding it can allow you to move forward to have the relationships you desire.
+Looking into the past and understanding it will allow you to move forward to build the relationships you desire today.